UTSCC09/project-thereactors-1/readme.md

 - graphql
     - These endpoints were used to handle requests for user information, and room information from the database.
 - RESTAPI
-    - This was used to send cookie information and user information when the user signs in/up and for updating user profiles
+    - This was used to send cookie information and user information when the user signs in/up and for updating user profiles.
 - express server
     - The express server had middleware handling many other parts of the server.
     - Socket io is listening on top of this express server.
-        - It handles all the coordinations of videos, voice calls, chat, and other information in order to send to all users in the room for updates
+        - It handles all the coordinations of videos, voice calls, chat, and other information in order to send to all users in the room for updates.
     - peerjs express server is listening to /peerjs path.
-        - peerjs is a peer to peer webrtc api to coordinate the sending of audio streams to peers
+        - peerjs is a peer to peer webrtc api to coordinate the sending of audio streams to peers.
-        - This server allows users to send the correct information to perform peer web rtc connections
+        - This server allows users to send the correct information to perform peer web rtc connections.
-        - The server is a library from peer
+        - The server is a library from peer.

 Otherwise, handling was done through utility functions such as checking if user was authenticated, and then executing certain procedures.